+Prednisone is a problem.
+Period.
 You take your sick dog to the vet.
-Maybe they are itchy, have an ear infection, a cyst, vasculitis, dermatitis, arthritis, or some other disease ending in "itis," and your vet, will unsurprisingly, will prescribe some kind of drug in the form of a steroid, usually Prednisone, Prednisolone, and Dexamethasone.
-Steroids should be used in emergency, life-threatening situations, but instead, vets prescribe them way too often.
+Maybe they are itchy, have an ear infection, a cyst, vasculitis, dermatitis, arthritis, or some other disease ending in "itis," and your vet, will unsurprisingly prescribe some kind of drug in the form of a steroid, usually Prednisone, Prednisolone, or Dexamethasone.
+Prednisone and the generic versions are a problem and you should stay away unless it is an emergency/life-threatening situation.

-Steroids are a "man-made version of hormones normally produced by the adrenal glands," can reduce inflammation and "reduce the activity of the immune system, which is the body's natural defense against illness and infection" (Source: NHSUK).
+Steroids are a "man-made version of hormones normally produced by the adrenal glands," that are intended to reduce inflammation and "reduce the activity of the immune system, which is the body's natural defense against illness and infection" (Source: NHSUK).

-Instead of figuring out why your dog is sick in the first place, which is probably due to too many vaccines, too much medication and a lack of nutrients, vets will prescribe steroids that will hide the symptoms temporarily, cause short and long-term side effects:
+Instead of figuring out why your dog is sick in the first place, which is probably due to too many vaccines, too much medication and a lack of nutrients, vets will prescribe steroids that will hide the symptoms temporarily, and in turn, cause short and long-term side effects:

 Short-term side effects include:

 - Development or worsening of infections (especially bacterial skin infections)

 - Behavior changes, including aggression